Anglican Action stands for Justice Through Service.

 To this end, Anglican Action commits itself to the pursuit of justice through service within and beyond the borders of Aotearoa New Zealand.

-We will advocate and stand in solidarity with all of creation and every brother and sister being denied justice or the basic human necessities of life.
+We will advocate and stand in solidarity with all of creation being denied justice.

 Volunteers from the Anglican Cathedral of St Peter began working with men on the street, many of whom had not long been released from prison and many had significant issues with addictions.
 To support these men and others who were navigating the mental health system, Housing New Zealand provided a residence to deliver services from.